 We may collect personal information about you from third parties where you have consented to such collection, or would reasonably expect us to collect your personal information in this way.
 This would include where you apply for a Harris Scarfe Credit Card account with us.

 You consent to us collecting, holding, using and disclosing such information in accordance with this policy.

 If we receive information about you from a third party and it is not information we need in respect of our business activities, we will destroy or de-identify that information (provided it is lawful to do so).

 If we collect personal information about you from other entities and you have not already given your consent to that collection, we will take such steps as are reasonable in the circumstances, to notify you that we have collected personal information, how it was collected, and why we have collected it and provide you with a copy of this policy.

 We collect personal information (which may include sensitive information) if you register or apply for a job with us.
 As part of that process, you agree that we may collect personal information about you from you and your referees, recruitment agencies and related service providers.
 This personal information is collected for recruitment purposes and will be used solely for that purpose.
 You consent to us disclosing such personal information to third party service providers who provide recruitment related services to us.

 How do we hold personal information?

 We will use all reasonable endeavours to maintain the security of your personal information and to protect your personal information from misuse, interference and loss and against unauthorised access, modification or disclosure.
-Any personal information that we receive is securely stored and access is restricted to the GBGM Group and our authorised personnel.
+Any personal information that we receive is securely stored and access is restricted to our authorised personnel.
 Although we ask for credit card information in order to process some requests from you, we do not store complete credit card information on our web server.
 We use secure payment platforms to process online orders all in a ‘secure socket layer’ environment and our websites all use GlobalSign EVSSL Certificate.